 Visit our website at www.MercyCareAZ.org.
-You can view member newsletters and get the latest information on Mercy Care.
-You can search for a doctor, pharmacy, urgent care, telehealth provider or hospital near you.
+You can get the latest information on Mercy Care.
+You can search for a doctor, pharmacy, urgent care, telehealth provider, or hospital near you.
 The website is available in English, Spanish and Arabic.
 Use the settings on your web browser to make the screen size and text of a page larger or smaller.
 Our website is compatible with common screen readers.